Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 #### Standard Authentication

 In a standard authentication, as the merchant does not have a direct connection to an authenticator (MPI), the payment method redirects the customer to the authentication environment.
-The `Payment.Authenticate` parameter should be sent as "true", as shown below:
+The `Payment.Authenticate` parameter must be sent as "true", as shown below:

 ##### Request